akarlinsky/world_mortality/preliminary_mortality/README.md

 ### Turkey (Monthly)
 2015 - 2019: [Turkey Statistical Institute Monthly Deaths](https://biruni.tuik.gov.tr/medas/?kn=114&locale=en)

-2020 - 2021: [Güçlü Yaman](https://twitter.com/GucluYaman)'s [collection of all-cause-mortality from 24 cities in Turkey](https://github.com/gucluyaman/Excess-mortality-in-Turkey) which cover about 50% of deaths in Turkey in ordinary times.
-Monthly total from these cities in 2020-2021 were projected to the entirety of Turkey using the monthly ratios between deaths in 2019 (ranges from 49.2% to 51.7%).
+2020 - 2021: [Güçlü Yaman](https://twitter.com/GucluYaman)'s [collection of all-cause-mortality from 21 cities in Turkey](https://gucluyaman.com/excess-mortality-in-turkey/) which cover about 47% of deaths in Turkey in ordinary times.
+Monthly total from these cities in 2020-2021 were projected to the entirety of Turkey using the 47% ratio between deaths in 2019.

 ### Kuwait (Annual)
 [Alahmad, AlMekhled, Odeh & Gasana (2021)](https://www.medrxiv.org/content/10.1101/2021.03.25.21254360v1.full.pdf), obtained from Kuwait